itaisteinherz/netoani.com/content/blog/uncommon-python-type-hints-for-edge-cases/index.md

 7 years have passed since then, and type hinting in Python has matured and evolved, with new features being implemented in every new Python version.
 In this post, I wanted to go over some of the more advanced and newly added features, with the hopes that you will find them useful and integrate them into your codebase.

-> This blogpost assumes you know the basics of type hinting in Python.
-If you don't, I recommend going over [this guide from Real Python](https://realpython.com/python-type-checking/).
+> A basic knowldge of type hinting in Python is assumed.
+If you need a refresher, I recommend [this guide from Real Python](https://realpython.com/python-type-checking/).

 ## Parameter specification variables